 I am calling in regard to [ position they applied for]

-I would like to thank you for your in [Insert position title].
+I would like to thank you for your time and interest in [Insert position title].
 We enjoyed learning more about you and your experience.
-At this we/I would like to inform you that we have selected another candidate.
+At this time, we/I would like to inform you that we have selected another candidate.

 I would be happy to answer any questions you might have at this time.